finbourne/luminesce-sdk-python-preview/sdk/docs/CertificateManagementApi.md

     api_instance = luminesce.CertificateManagementApi(api_client)

     try:
-        # [EXPERIMENTAL] ListCertificates: Shows Table and Field level information on Providers that are currently running that you have access to (in Json format)
+        # [EXPERIMENTAL] ListCertificates: Lists all the certificates previously minted to which you have access
         api_response = api_instance.list_certificates()
         pprint(api_response)
     except ApiException as e: